Universiteit Leiden

 Short CV

-Daniel Thomas is Professor of International Relations at the Institute of Political Science at Leiden University.
+Daniel C. Thomas is Professor of International Relations at the Institute of Political Science at Leiden University.

-He served as head (‘scientific director’) of the Institute of Political Science in 2017-2020 and is co-founding director of the Leiden University Centre for International Relations (LUCIR).
-He also serves on the Steering Committees of the university’s Europe Hub and the university’s programme on Global Transformation and Governance Challenges (GTGC).
+He served as head (‘scientific director’) of the Institute of Political Science in 2017-2020.
+He is co-founding director of the Leiden University Centre for International Relations (LUCIR), serves on the Steering Committee of the university’s Europe Hub and co-founded the university’s programme on Global Transformation and Governance Challenges (GTGC).

-He has also worked in Brussels on international human rights and criminal justice issues at the European Commission’s Directorate General for External Relations (precursor to the European External Action Service).
+He also worked on international human rights issues at the European Commission’s Directorate General for External Relations (precursor to the European External Action Service) in 2002-2003.

 Research

-His latest book—The Limits of Europe: Membership Norms and the Contestation of Regional Integration (Oxford)—uses multiple methods (normative genealogy, statistical regression, qualitative comparative analysis, process-tracing) to demonstrate how evolving normative definitions of Europe as a political community shaped EU decision-making on enlargement from the late 1950s to the present, with a detailed focus on policies toward Greece, Spain, Turkey and Ukraine.
+His latest book—The Limits of Europe: Membership Norms and the Contestation of Regional Integration (Oxford)—uses normative genealogy, statistical regression, qualitative comparative analysis, and process-tracing methods to demonstrate how evolving normative definitions of Europe as a political community shaped EU decision-making on enlargement from the late 1950s to the present, with a detailed focus on policies toward Greece, Spain, Turkey and Ukraine.

 Teaching